nitinthewiz/TheLinkBlog/_posts/2017/12/2017-12-17-a-shell-command-to-create-json-jo.md

 ---

 Oh, I just 💙 this!
 A small shell command that will create a JSON object?
-What a perfect embodiment of the Unix philosophy of chaining small things together to make powerful things.
+What a perfect embodiment of the Unix philosophy of [Do One Thing and Do It Well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).
 This is a super handy utility to place at the end of your shell scripts or to create a solid interface between systems or services.
 Nifty! 👏